-IMAGE Magazine was the first woman's magazine to interview this country's first female President after her inauguration.
-From the IMAGE Archives, on International Women's Day, we bring you our 1991 interview with Mary Robinson.
+IMAGE Magazine was the first woman's magazine to interview Ireland's first female President after her inauguration.
+From the archives, we bring you our 1991 interview with Mary Robinson.

 The drive up to Aras an Uachtarain is long and sweeping - surrounded by parkland, with horses and cattle grazing peacefully among majestic chestnut trees.
 Mary Robinson recalls her feelings last December as she arrived at her new residence as President of Ireland for the first time.